hughesjs/DiscosWebSdk/README.md

 ## Usage

-There is a demo app located [here](https://github.com/hughesjs/DiscosWebSdk.Demo).
+There is a demo app located [here](https://github.com/hughesjs/DiscosWebSdk.Demo), although this is not yet finished.

 ### Models